YellowGregs/scriptblox-proxy/README.md

 }
 ```

+---

 ### 2. `/api/search`

-Searches for scripts using the provided query string.
+Searches for scripts using a provided query string.

 - **Method:** `GET`
-- **Description:** Searches the Scriptblox API for scripts matching the provided query.
+- **Description:** Searches Scriptblox for scripts matching your query.
+In addition to the new parameters, the legacy `filters` parameter is supported and will be automatically mapped.
+You can also pass the new parameters (`mode`, `verified`, `sortBy`, `order`) directly.
 - **Rate Limiting:** 1 request per second.

 #### Request

 - **Query Parameters:**
   - `q` (string, required): The search query.
-  - `page` (number, optional): The page number to retrieve.
-This allows you to navigate through all available pages.
+  - `page` (number, optional): Page number for pagination.
   - `scriptName` (string, optional): Filter results by script name.
   - `mode` (string, optional): Filter results by mode (`free` or `paid`).
+  - `filters` (string, optional): Legacy filter values (see `/api/fetch` for supported values).

 #### Response